mycloudlab/escriba/escriba-browser/README.md

 Each transport has specific parameters for its correct initialization.
 Below is a description of each available transport:

+#### NOOPTransport

+This transport does not send the message anywhere.

+#### HTTPTransport

+The HTTPTransport sends the requests using fetch api, it is necessary to pass the address of the backend api in the constructor.

+#### WebSocketTransport

+Websocket transport is being implemented.

 ### Mapped Diagnostic Context (MDC)